christopherobin/mage/lib/state/Readme.md

 ## Methods

-### State(actorId, session)
+### State(string actorId, string session)

 The constructor.
 Pass an `actorId` to bind the state to the actor.
 That way events that are emitted to this actor will batch up inside this state object, waiting to pulled out for delivery.
+This is what MAGE's command center does when returning a response following a user command execution.

+**Please note: you probably do not want to bind the state object to an actorId.**

-If you do not pass an actorId, emitting events to it will asynchronously be delivered via MAGE's message stream system.
+When you do not pass an actorId, emitting events to it will asynchronously be delivered via MAGE's message stream system.
 If you pass a `session` object, it can be used for access level and user language settings.

+### state.registerSession(Object session)

+Will register the actorId and session.
+This is called from the constructor if a session was passed.

+**Please note: you probably do not want to bind the state object to a session.**

 ### state.setTimeout(number msec)